HarshaVardhanJ/docker_files/endlessh/README.md

 After opening the above *Play With Docker* link, you should see a terminal.
 To check the SSH tarpit, type `ssh -v root@localhost -p 2222`.
 You should see a verbose output of what the SSH tarpit is returning.
 It takes about 10 seconds for each response to come through.
-The tarpit sends a random gibberish text during the connection establisment phase thereby keeping the client locked.
+The tarpit sends a random gibberish text during the connection establishment phase thereby keeping the client locked.